Jaime-alv/Blackjack/README.md

 A command line blackjack game, with all features from classic blackjack for the whole family!

 # The game
 Everyone's favourite!

 The rules are simple, the play is thrilling and you can use all the strategies you want!
+It doesn't matter if you've never played before
+, or if you are here for a mathematical challenge.
+This is a game for all.

 The most widely played casino banking game in the world, in Blackjack players do not compete against each other.
 The game is a comparing card game where each player competes against the dealer.

-You can play with as many friends as you want!
+And you can play with as many friends as you want!

 ![cards](Img/cards.jpg?raw=true)

 Photo by <a href="https://freeimages.com/photographer/vierdrie-46406">Jean Scheijen</a> from <a href="https://freeimages.com">FreeImages</a>
-# Setup
+# Start up
-Game only requires Python 3.
+To run the game

+Clone this repository git clone https://github.com/moebiuszed/Blackjack.git

+Setup virtual environment if required python -m venv venv

+Run game with python game\main.py.
+Alternatively, you can run the game, in Windows, directly from Blackjack.bat file.

+Don't need to install anything else other than python.
 Game is built under python 3.9, but it  can possibly run in an older version.

-You can run the game, in Windows, directly from Blackjack.bat file or through shell, or any other means.
 # Rules

 ###### Default and custom mode

-You will be presented with an option to choose, play with the default game rules or your own custom ones.
+You will be presented with an option to choose, playing with default game rules or your own custom ones.
 Options are:

 - Minimum bet: represents the minimum bet each participant has to make at the start of each game
 - Funds: how much money each player have at available